strontic/strontic.github.io/xcyclopedia/library/manage-bde.exe-84021D418863A3E530D2E3F65F5D154C.md

 ## Possible Misuse

 *The following table contains possible examples of `manage-bde.exe` being misused.
-While `manage-bde.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `manage-bde.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --